daikichidaze/resume_jp/index_en.md

 - A student club that plans and operates a science experiment class.
 - Chief at 2012
   - Experience in leadership and longer-term organizational management

-## PERSONAL PROFILE STATEMENT

-### Planning ability

-- Ability to plan a business, events or projects based on an idea.
-  - Ability to capture the essence and communicate it to others.
-  - Ability to promote and execute the planned project
-  - Communication skills to involve members in planning

-### Technical skills

-- Project management/lead
-- Mathmatical Optimization
-- Data analysis
-- Software development

 ---